rtotheb2000/rschwarz/_posts/2016-09-06-view-csv-cli.md

 ---
 This is a convenient way to view csv data in the command line.
 I copied this command from Chris Jean's blog, so make sure you check out his original post for more information.

-Using a combination of 'cat', 'column' and 'less', CSV data can be rendered into a nice table and quickly navigated.
+Using a combination of `cat`, `column` and `less`, CSV data can be rendered into a nice table and quickly navigated.
 Here is an example:

 {% highlight ruby %}
 cat file.csv | sed -e 's/,,/, ,/g' | column -s, -t | less -#5 -N -S